Getting started in 5 steps

 1. Receive authorisation from a Local Competent Authority to become a Third Party Provider (TPP).

-2. Receive a PSD2 eIDAS certificate from a Qualified Trust Service Provider (QTSP).
+2. Receive a PSD2 eIDAS certificate (QWAC) or a UK Open Banking certificate (OBWAC) from a Qualified Trust Service Provider (QTSP).